kiwec/osu-ranked-lobbies/RUNNING.md

 * [Create a new Discord application](https://discord.com/developers/applications) and add the bot id and token to `config.json`

-* Create a Discord server with three channels and 10 roles, and add all of the relevant IDs to `config.json` by using Right Click -> Copy ID on the server name, channels, and roles
+* Create a Discord server with 4 channels and 10 roles, and add all of the relevant IDs to `config.json` by using Right Click -> Copy ID on the server name, channels, and roles

 * Invite the bot to your Discord server ([invite generator](https://discordapi.com/permissions.html))